-- Providing healthcare services without compensation - Providing financial and other support to community organizations and programs - Offering education programs within the community - Conducting research

-These four healthcare systems conducted the 2010 CNA over a 2-year period spanning from October 2008 to October 2010.

-Some of the findings from the assessment are previously cited in this outreach report.
-In general, health risk factors are similar to those already cited as social vulnerability factors, including poverty, age, education, and ethnicity.
-One additional factor, related to the previously mentioned desire for locally grown food, is food security.
-Lack of access to fresh, healthy food is a vulnerability factor for at-risk populations.
-In some cases, the issue is related to physical access or convenience in obtaining the food, and in other cases the issue is cost.

-This particular finding may have some relevance to the IRWM planning to the extent that local farms and neighborhood gardens are hindered or helped by proposed projects.

-Additional Targeted Outreach

-Once it was determined that the initial concept of leveraging existing DAC outreach efforts would not yield the fully desired result (direct participation in water planning), ARB staff also initiated additional direct contacts with affiliated organizations to find outreach partners and/or determine interest in providing a stakeholder representative to engage in the ARB Planning Forum.

-Initially, and again consistent with other findings, water issues within the ARB Region were a relatively low priority for these groups.
-It should be noted that all of these groups are interested in water-related DAC/EJ issues; they just did not perceive a need for an extremely active presence within the ARB Region boundaries.

-All agreed to participate as time permitted but warned that other priorities may override a request from the ARB staff.
-DAC/EJ representatives contacted in this round of outreach were:

-- Catholic Charities

-- Environmental Justice Coalition for Water

-- Clean Water Action

-- California Public Utilities Commission Low Income Oversight Board

-- California Water Plan DAC/EJ Caucus
+- Providing financial and other support to community organizations and programs - Offering education programs within the community - Conducting research - 4 Some of the findings from the 2010 assessment are previously cited in this outreach report.
+In general, - 5 health risk factors are similar to those already cited as social vulnerability factors, including poverty, age, - 6 education, and ethnicity.
+One additional factor, related to the previously mentioned desire for locally grown - food, is food security.
+Lack of access to fresh, healthy food continues to be a vulnerability factor for at-risk - 8 populations.
+In some cases, the issue is related to physical access or convenience in obtaining the food, and - 9 in other cases the issue is cost. - 10 This particular finding may have some relevance to the IRWM planning to the extent that local farms and - 11 neighborhood gardens are hindered or helped by proposed projects. - 12 Additional Targeted Outreach - 13 Once it was determined that the initial concept of leveraging existing DAC outreach efforts would not yield - 14 the fully desired result (direct participation in water planning), ARB staff also initiated additional direct - 15 contacts with affiliated organizations to find outreach partners and/or determine interest in providing a - stakeholder representative to engage in the ARB Planning Forum. - 17 Initially, and again consistent with other findings, water issues within the Region were a relatively low - 18 priority for these groups.
+It should be noted that all of these groups are interested in water-related DAC/EJ - issues; they just did not perceive a need for an extremely active presence within the Region boundaries. - 20 All agreed to participate as time permitted but warned that other priorities may override a request from the - 21 ARB staff.
+DAC/EJ representatives contacted in this round of outreach were: - Catholic Charities - Environmental Justice Coalition for Water - Clean Water Action - California Public Utilities Commission Low Income Oversight Board - California Water Plan DAC/EJ Caucus

 - Debbie Davis, Office of the Governor

 - Rural Community Assistance Corporation

-Since this more intensive outreach effort, a representative of the Environmental Justice Coalition for Water has started to attend outreach events and updates have been provided to other interested groups.
-Continued progress in engaging this community is expected as the IRWMP process continues.
+- 3 Since this more intensive outreach effort, a representative of the Environmental Justice Coalition for Water

+- 4 has started to attend outreach events and updates have been provided to other interested groups.
+Continued

+- 5 progress in engaging this community is expected as the IRWMP process continues.

-Contacted representatives also provided additional names of individuals they believed may want to be on an ARB IRWMP DAC/EJ mailing list.
+- 6 Contacted representatives also provided additional names of individuals they believed may want to be on

+- 7 an ARB IRWMP DAC/EJ mailing list.
 These included:

 - Community Resource Project, Inc.

 - WayUp Sacramento

 - Loaves and Fishes

 - Western Center on Law and Poverty

 - City Council Member Hansen

 - Community Housing Opportunity Corporation

 - Sacramento Urban League

 - La Cooperativa

-Step 3.
+16 Step 3.
 Prepare and maintain a DAC contact and mailing list

-A DAC contact and mailing list has been prepared based on the research documented in Step 1 and Step 2.
-This mailing list allows for direct communication with DAC stakeholders and focused, targeted outreach.
-As the 2013 ARB IRWMP is implemented and planning moves forward, staff will prepare outreach material on what the IRMWP might mean to their interests and identify ways to participate.
-Maintaining this DAC contact and mailing list would be an ongoing task as the 2013 ARB IRWMP is implemented.

-Step 4.
-Encourage ARB stakeholders and project proponents to identify projects with the potential to address DAC needs.
+- 17 A DAC contact and mailing list has been prepared based on the research documented in Step 1 and Step 2. - 18 This mailing list allows for direct communication with DAC stakeholders and focused, targeted outreach. - 19 As the ARB IRWMP is implemented and planning moves forward, staff will prepare outreach material on - 20 what the IRMWP might mean to their interests and identify ways to participate.
+Maintaining this DAC - 21 contact and mailing list would be an ongoing task as the ARB IRWMP is implemented. - 22 Step 4.
+Encourage ARB stakeholders and project proponents to identify projects with the - 23 potential to address DAC needs. - In the ARB project submission and review process, a special emphasis was placed on including proposed - 25 ARB projects with the potential to address DAC needs.
+Project proponents were asked to provide narratives, - demonstrating the degree to which projects could help fulfill needs.
+In the project review process for the